seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IMOGEN**
 *Aside*
 I am sick still; heart-sick.
 Pisania,
-I’ll now taste of thy drug.
+I'll now taste of thy drug.

 *Swallows some*

 **BELARIUS**
 To the field!
-We’ll leave you for this time: go in and rest.
+We'll leave you for this time: go in and rest.

 **IMOGEN**
 Well or ill, I am bound to you.